eliasu/tyfte/content/collections/pages/home.md

     content:
       -
         type: text
-        text: "that resonate with your brand's unique essence.
-We are your partners throughout the entire journey, from " -
+        text: '.
+We are your passionate partners, accompanying you from ' -
     type: set
     attrs:
-      id: lnnpm6ix
+      id: lo8ivex3
       values:
         type: tooltip
-        headline: Concept
+        headline: 'ideation to launch'
-        text: "From the initial stages of research and client workshops to understand your unique needs, to creating concepts, content models, wireframes, prototypes, and moodboards, we've got you covered."
+        text: "We're experts in creating a wide range of online experiences.
+Whether it's a sleek, minimalist website, a complex and feature-rich platform, captivating animations, or interactive user interfaces, you name it, and we'll bring your digital vision to life.
+No project is too small or too big; we're here to make your online presence stand out."
   -
     type: paragraph
     attrs: